Wildcards, by John M. Burns

 Zetari by J.M.
 Burns

-Zetari (L'Eternauta #71, 1989)
+'Zetari' (L'Eternauta #71, 1989).

-In 1987 he began drawing 'Julia', a newspaper strip for the German market (later renamed to 'Lilli').
+In 1987, Burns began drawing 'Julia', a newspaper strip for the German market (later renamed to 'Lilli').
 Burns also worked on a bulk of TV tie-in strips for TV 21, Look-In and TV Action ('The Tomorrow People).
 His series for Eagle include 'Wrath of the Gods', 'The Fists of Dany Pike', 'Dolebusters' and 'Roving Reporter'.
 Burns was one of several cartoonists to make a contribution to 'Spitting Image.
 The Giant Komic Book' (Pyramid Book Ltd & Octopus Publishing Group, 1988), a comic book based on the satirical puppet TV show 'Spitting Image' by Peter Fluck and Roger Law.

 Modesty Blaise by John M. Burns

 On the European mainland, Burns is mostly known for his Sword & Sorcery series, 'Zetari', which he made in cooperation with the Dutch scenarist Martin Lodewijk.
 By the 1980s, Burns joined Fleetway/2000 AD, where he worked on such series as 'Dan Dare', 'Judge Dredd', and 'Trueno'.
 He co-created 'Bendatti Vendetta' for the Judge Dredd Megazine with Robbie Morrison, and became the lead artist of 'Nikolai Dante'.
+John M. Burns died in 2023.

 John M. Burns was an influence on David Pugh.